HHazard2002/ssm/README.md

 Both models are based on the S4 structure, as detailed in [this paper](https://arxiv.org/abs/2111.00396).

 1. **PyTorch Implementation**
-   - Utilizes PyTorch's built-in functions for initialization, training, and evaluation.
+   - Uses PyTorch's built-in functions for initialisation, training, and evaluation.
-   - The optimizer used is Adam, and cross-entropy is employed as the loss function.
+   - The optimiser used is Adam, and cross-entropy is employed as the loss function.
    - Hyperparameter tuning involved testing batch sizes (64, 128, 256) and learning rates (0.01, 0.001, 0.0005).
-A batch size of 256 and a learning rate of 0.0005 were found to minimize the testing loss effectively.
+A batch size of 256 and a learning rate of 0.0005 were found to minimise the testing loss effectively.

 2. **NumPy Implementation**
    - Built from scratch without the use of external deep learning frameworks.
+   - We used the same hyperparameters as previously (batch size of 256 and learning rate of 0.0005).

 ### Dataset
 The models were trained on the MNIST dataset, a classic benchmark dataset consisting of grayscale 28x28-pixel images of digits (0–9), each labeled with its corresponding digit.